Library Engagement Resources

 Library Book Notification

 During the annual student registration process, parents have the opportunity to receive notifications regarding the library books their child has checked out.
-Families have two options:
+If at any time a parent would like to enroll in email notifications, please use the link below.

 Library Book Preferences